 7.04 Change in Control.
-The applicable Award Agreement may provide that, in the event of a Change in Control, the Participant is terminated without Cause or voluntary terminates for Good Reason within three months prior to or 12 months following a Change in Control and subject to any other conditions set forth in such agreement, all restrictions applicable to Restricted Shares and Restricted Stock Unit Awards shall terminate fully and the Participant shall immediately have the right to the delivery in accordance with Section 7.02(iv) of a number of shares of Common Stock equal to the full number of shares subject to each such Award (in the case of Restricted Stock) or payment in accordance with Section 7.03(i) of a number of shares of Common Stock determined by the Committee, in its discretion, but, in the case of a performance-based or other contingent Award, in no event less than the number of shares payable at the "target" level for each such Award (in the case of Restricted Stock Units).
-The provisions of this Section 7.04 shall not be applicable to any Restricted Stock Unit Award granted to a Participant if any Change in Control results from such Participant's beneficial ownership (within the meaning of Rule 13d-3 under the Exchange Act) of Common Stock or Company voting securities.
+The applicable Award Agreement may provide that, in the event of a Change in Control, the Participant is terminated without Cause or voluntary terminates for Good Reason within three months prior to or 12 months following a Change in Control and subject to any other conditions set forth in such agreement, all restrictions applicable to Restricted Shares and Restricted Stock Unit Awards shall terminate fully and the Participant shall immediately have the right to the delivery in accordance with Section 7.02(iv) of a number of shares of Common Stock equal to the full number of shares of Common Stock determined by the Committee, in its discretion, but, in the case of a performance-based or other contingent Award, in no event less than the number of shares payable at the "target" level for each such Award (in the case of Restricted Stock 7.04 shall not be applicable to any Restricted Share or Restricted Stock Unit Award granted to a Participant if any Change in Control results from such Participant's beneficial ownership (within the meaning of Rule 13d-3 under the Exchange Act) of Common Stock or Company voting securities.